myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 # ADLM 2025 Data Challenge RAG Application

-A Retrieval-Augmented Generation (RAG) application for processing and analyzing laboratory documentation from the ADLM 2025 Data Challenge.
+A contextual retrieval application with BM25+Vector Search retrieval for processing and analyzing laboratory documentation from the ADLM 2025 Data Challenge.

 ## Features